Wymark, Saskatchewan

-Wymark is a hamlet in Swift Current Rural Municipality No. 137, Saskatchewan, Canada.
-Listed as a designated place by Statistics Canada, the hamlet had a population of 144 in the Canada 2006 Census.
-The hamlet is located on Highway 628 about 2 km north of Highway 363, and 15 km south of Swift Current.
+Wymark is a hamlet in the Rural Municipality of Swift Current No. 137, Saskatchewan, Canada.
+Listed as a designated place by Statistics Canada, the hamlet had a population of 144 in the Canada 2006 Census, overall down from 200 according to the 1931 census.
+The hamlet is located on Highway 379 about 2 km east of Highway 4, and 15 km south of Swift Current.

 Etymology

 Wymark was named after William Wymark Jacobs, an English writer best known for his 1902 story The Monkey's Paw.